• IRIS Center

 girl listening

-2. Imagine you are a teacher who has a class of twelve 4–5 year olds.
+2. Imagine you are a teacher who has a class of 12 four-to-five-year-olds.
 The children in your class have been doing a good job following all the rules with the exception of “listening when others talk.”
 Describe a classroom reinforcement system you could implement.
 Be sure to include:

 2. How you would involve the children